LATEST NEWS

 Lighting up communities

 Jean Michel Rakotonirina runs the Light Library in the commune of Ambohijanka, he explains “My work is important because before people used petrol for lights, which has bad effects on their health – especially for the children.
 The solar project light is also affordable.
 Families can save money compared to buying candles and they get a bright light, which is especially important for school children so they can do their homework.
-The teachers say the number of children who pass their exams has increased.”

 Read More